gax1985/NSCC/NSCC/Network Security/Oct. 11th - Network Security.md

 The router has a gigabit ethernet (faster than switches.)

 Connect from a gigabit port on the router .
-Swithces have 28 ports on them.
+Switches have 28 ports on them.
 Routers have 2 ports , serial port and a console cable

-IF we want the two VLANs to talk to the router, we can have 2 cables , one from one switch, and another from the other switch.
+If we want the two VLANs to talk to the router, we can have 2 cables , one from one switch, and another from the other switch.

 If we have multiple VLANS to go across one cable,

 >conf t
->#Go into subterface , notrmally "fa 0/1"
+>#Go into interface , normally "fa 0/1"
 >gig ? to see options --> it is looking for the interface number.
 >gig fa 0/1
 >switchboard trunk